Why OT security is critical to defending against cyber threats

 How can water utilities better protect operation technologies from the rising threat of cyber attacks?

-Water professionals know that the nature of water is to always take the least path of resistance – the same pursuit of cyber attackers.
+Water professionals know that the nature of water is to always take the path of least resistance – the same pursuit of cyber attackers.
 In recent years, there’s been progress in cybersecurity on the information technology (IT) side, but the operation technology (OT) platform is severely lacking in protection.

 Now is the time to truly focus on the industrial OT side.